 Email: [email protected]

-We treat any claims of privacy breaches seriously and will do our best to respond to your complaint within seven days of receiving it.
-If you are unhappy with our response, you can refer your complaint to the Office of the Australian Information Commissioner in Australia.
+We treat any complaints about privacy seriously and will do our best to respond to your complaint within seven days of receiving it.
+If you are unhappy with our response, you can refer your complaint to the Office of the Australian Information Commissioner in Australia or the Office of the Privacy Commissioner in New Zealand.